amoghmv/generic-data-analysis/README.md

 If running the code is not an option, the /captures folder an be opened to look for the output

-The dashboard section includes the code and images to the following -
+The dashboard section includes the code and images to the following

+**File name - Dashboard_Python**

 **1. Impact of Daily Team Reviews**
 Line chart (Power BI) comparing daily leads generated on days attneded vs missed team reviews, per associate.